tiffanyqi/chinese-wanikani/README.md

 - Other character data from http://ccdb.hemiola.com/characters/?filter=gb&fields=kDefinition,kMandarin,string, which came from http://www.unicode.org/charts/unihan.html

 # Schema:
-- Each character has it's own information based on the full JSON dictionary and various information from the user
+- Each character has its own information based on the full JSON dictionary and various information from the user
 - User class
 - Session class - each review or lesson session

+# Database population:
+- Save characters in the database: `python3 manage.py populate_characters_in_db`
+- Update levels for characters: `python3 manage.py update_levels`

 # TODOs: